 Five questions.
 Answer them in order and the ten-tool list drops to two or three.

-1. Do you want the agent inside your editor or in the terminal?
+1. Agent inside your editor or in the terminal

 If your team wants to stay in one window with fast visual diffs, the agent-native IDEs are the call: Cursor for polish and ecosystem, Windsurf for value, Zed for raw speed.
 If you want autonomy, scripting, and CI access, the terminal agents win: Claude Code for autonomous work, Aider for Git-disciplined editing.